Satoru Iwata: Early years (2000–2002)

-At the time of Iwata's promotion, Nintendo, though still a profitable company, was not performing as well as other console makers.
+At the time of Iwata's inauguration as president and CEO of the company, Nintendo, though still a profitable company, was not performing as well as other console makers.
 The recently released GameCube was performing poorly compared to competitors, with Sony's PlayStation 2 and Microsoft's Xbox outselling it.
 His presidency also came at the onset of the popularization of online gaming, and Nintendo had yet to move into this facet of the market.
 He took a cautious approach to the issue, stating: "We're not negative toward the idea of going online.
 We're just practical."
 He also fostered a relationship between Nintendo and Capcom that improved the GameCube's appeal.
 During an interview in 2002, Iwata stated that he felt the gaming industry was becoming too exclusive, and he wanted to develop hardware and games that would appeal to all players rather than focusing on top of the line graphics.

 One of his first actions as president was to meet directly with the company's 40 department heads and 150 other employees.
 This contrasted starkly with Yamauchi's practice of rarely meeting with employees and generally having a single, annual speech.
 Shigeru Miyamoto described the previous business atmosphere as "stuffy" and stated Iwata "improved the ventilation".
 Iwata was acutely aware that his position as president would not ensure compliance from his employees and sought to communicate with them on a personal level.
 If employees disagreed with his view, Iwata would suggest they follow their idea instead of his own, stating "creators only improve themselves by taking risks".
 Alongside the increased level of interaction, Iwata also brought more data and science into the business aspect of the company.
 Whereas Yamauchi made decisions based on intuition and experience, Iwata brought forth hypotheses loaded with data to convey his position.
 Iwata also promoted Miyamoto, Genyo Takeda, Yoshihiro Mori, and Shinji Hatano to representative directors on the company's board of directors, equaling his own position.